sean2442/jquery.formslider/docs/PLUGINS.md

 ### ScrollUpPlugin
 Scrolls up if a question is not in viewport.
-Depends on [isInViewport](https://github.com/zeusdeux/isInViewport).
 Default configuration:
 ```js
 config: {